loctp2003/FoodDeliveryBackend/README.md

 ## Description

-AdvancedAppMobile is a Node.js application for building a backend server for a mobile app.
-It provides various functionalities such as user authentication, file uploads, integration with Firebase services, and payment processing through PayPal.
+AdvancedAppMobile is a Node.js application for building a backend server for a mobile food delivery app. .

 ## Installation